pavel-voronin/pz-zodiac/README.md

-# pz-zodiac
+# Project Zomboid Mod: Zodiac

-Displays the zodiac sign on the Info Screen
+Pure cosmetic mod that adds your zodiac sign to the character panel